CMMC Software Comparison

 6. "Can you provide 3 references from other CMMC Level 2 companies of similar size?"
 Call them.
 Ask: Did this tool help you pass the assessment?
 Any problems?

-Strategy 1: Best-of-Breed Approach (Higher Cost, Best Results)
+Strategy 1: Best-of-Breed (Expensive, But Best Performance)

 • EDR: CrowdStrike or Microsoft Defender